About Us

 Our Initiatives

-JHA drives leading-edge research, publishes transformational books, fights for ethical accountability around new technologies, and cultivates ethical leadership to effect real-world change.
+JHA drives leading-edge research, publishes transformational books, fights for ethical accountability around AI technologies, and cultivates ethical leadership to effect real-world change.

 "No borders, just horizons."